Sex work: 1700s to 1900s

+2000s

 Types of sex work expanded in the 21st century.
 Film and later the Internet provided new opportunities for sex work.
 In 1978, Carol Leigh, a sex worker and activist, coined the term "sex work" as it is now used.
 She looked to combat the anti-pornography movement by coining a term that reflected the labor and economic implications of the work.
 The term came into popular use in the 1980s.
 COYOTE (Call Off Your Old Tired Ethics) and other similar groups formed in the 1970s and 80s to push for women's sexual freedom and sex workers' rights.
-A rift formed within feminism that continues today, with some arguing for the abolishment of sex work and others working for acceptance and rights for sex works.
+A rift formed within feminism that continues today, with some arguing for the abolishment of sex work and others working for acceptance and rights for sex work.

-Stigmas are negative and often derogatory ideas and labels that are placed on one or more members of a community.
-A prevalent stigma of sex workers that is circulated through various media platforms is the "whore" stigma in which sex workers are labelled as "whores" due to the nature and abundance of client relationships.
+Stigmas are negative, often derogatory ideas and labels placed on one or more members of a community.
+A prevalent stigma of sex workers that is circulated through various media platforms is the "whore" stigma in which sex workers are labeled as "whores" due to the nature and abundance of client relationships.

-A history of media narratives of sex workers was studied to yield the top three most common storylines shown in media about sex works.
+A history of media narratives of sex workers was studied to identify the top three most common storylines shown in media about sex work.
 First, sex workers are shown as carriers and sources of disease.
 Second, sex work is shown as a social problem that varies in severity.
-And third, sex work is almost always portrayed in media to occur outdoors, which adds to negative social perceptions that associate sex work to be dirty or public.
-Across all of these narratives, we typically see a gendered hierarchy in which women of various ages are shown as the sex workers and men are portrayed as the authoritative role of pimps, clients, and law enforcers.
+And third, sex work is almost always portrayed in media as occurring outdoors, which adds to negative social perceptions that associate sex work with being dirty or public.
+Across all of these narratives, we typically see a gendered hierarchy in which women of various ages are shown as the sex workers and men are portrayed in the authoritative roles of pimps, clients, and law enforcers.

 A study in 2006 from the University of Victoria found that when compared to media representations of sex work, firsthand experiences of sex workers were far from similar.
-It was found that even though inaccurate, media portrayals of sex work are formed from rigid social and cultural scripts that perpetuate stigma and provide influence to news coverage and negative perceptions of sex work.
+It was found that even though inaccurate, media portrayals of sex work are formed from rigid social and cultural scripts that perpetuate stigma and influence news coverage and negative perceptions of sex work.